mdc1991/Interactive_CV/README.md

 # Interactive Dashboard CV
-This project uses Plotly Dash to create an interactive CV Best viewed on a laptop.
+This project uses Plotly Dash to create an interactive CV.
+Best viewed on a laptop.
 Phone screens are too small to show the plots.

 ## Requirements